cashubtc/nuts/XX.md

 ```
 required  = sum(fixed outputs) + melt.amount + melt.fee_reserve + fee
-draw      = required - sum(proofs)
+issued    = required - sum(proofs)
 ```

-`fee` is the input fee of the proofs ([NUT-02][02]) plus the [quote input fee](#quote-input-fee). `draw` is what the transaction takes from the mint quotes: it **MUST NOT** exceed their combined mintable amount, and it is taken from the quotes in the order listed, each in full until the last, which is drawn in part.
-Quotes are drawn exactly as a partial mint draws them ([NUT-04][04]): `amount_issued` grows by each quote's draw and the remainder stays mintable.
+`fee` is the input fee of the proofs ([NUT-02][02]) plus the [quote input fee](#quote-input-fee). `issued` is the amount issued against the mint quotes: it **MUST NOT** exceed their combined mintable amount, and it is issued against the quotes in the order listed, each in full until the last, which is issued against in part.
+Each quote is issued against exactly as a partial mint does it ([NUT-04][04]): `amount_issued` grows by the quote's share and the remainder stays mintable.

 If the proofs alone exceed `required`, the excess is change.
-After settlement the mint imprints `change = sum(proofs) + draw - fee - sum(fixed outputs) - melt.amount - fee_paid` into the blank outputs per [NUT-08][08].
+After settlement the mint imprints `change = sum(proofs) + issued - fee - sum(fixed outputs) - melt.amount - fee_paid` into the blank outputs per [NUT-08][08].
 A transaction with no melt quote and no blank outputs **MUST** balance exactly.

 ### Settlement

-A transaction with a melt quote follows [NUT-05][05]'s pending and settlement handling, including `prefer_async`: the proofs and the quote draws are pending while the payment is in flight, the outputs are signed only once it succeeds, and a failed payment leaves the proofs unspent and the quotes' mintable amounts untouched.
+A transaction with a melt quote follows [NUT-05][05]'s pending and settlement handling, including `prefer_async`: the proofs and the quotes' issued amounts are pending while the payment is in flight, the outputs are signed only once it succeeds, and a failed payment leaves the proofs unspent and the quotes' mintable amounts untouched.
 A transaction with no melt quote settles at once.

 ## Response